Swiddis/swiddis.github.io/_posts/2021-11-12-Descending-Arrays.md

 These questions all have their own rich answers that I think are best found through exploration.
 For example, in attempting to deduce why we found the harmonic numbers here, we might wonder about similar stochastic processes, leading us into the realm of absorbing Markov chains where geometric series are plentiful.
 Or maybe for repairing our intuition, we might try to visualize every possible path, and see if we can pick up any insight from the resulting asymmetries.

-Let's all try to have a little more fun with our problem solving and our explorations: challenges are the best teachers.
+So, with all that said, let's all try to have a little more fun with our problem solving and our explorations: challenges are the best teachers, fun challenges even more so.

 ![A visualization of every possible path for n=10, with opacity corresponding to frequency.](/assets/img/DescendingArrays/AllChains.png)